Caleydo/caleydo.github.io/_documentation/data_structure.md

 ## Loading Datasets

 The way data is accessed in Caleydo Web can vary.
 For example, data could be loaded from a .csv file or retrieved from an SQL database.
-In the end, it up to different [plugins](../plugin_mechanism) how the data is accessed.
+In the end, it up to different [plugins](../plugin_mechanism) and concrete implementations of data structure interfaces how the data is accessed.

 ### Dataset Parsing